A Mackey-functor theoretic interpretation of biset functors: The 2-category of finite sets with group actions

 \subsection{2-category $\Sbb$ and category $\Csc$}

+Remarks \ref{RemGrSet}, \ref{RemGrSet2} suggest that an object (respectively a morphism) in $\GrSet$ can be regarded as an array of finite groups (resp. of homomorphisms).
+This eventually leads to relating it to biset functors.
+To this end, we need to consider a weaker equivalence relation, with which two objects $\xg$ and $\yh$ become equivalent when they have the same array of stabilizers.
+For example, we expect $\frac{G/K}{G}$ and $\frac{H/K}{H}$ to be equivalent, for any sequence of subgroups $K\le H\le G$.
+Remark that they are never isomorphic in $\GrSet$ unless $G=H$, as an isomorphism in $\GrSet$ never changes the cardinality $|X|$ of an object $\xg$.

+Thus what we really need is a category $\Csc$ obtained by modifying $\GrSet$, in which the above weaker equivalence is realized as an isomorphism.
+Indeed, we will define $\Csc$ to be a category satisfying $\Ob(\Csc)=\Ob(\GrSet)$, whose morphisms are equivalence classes of morphisms in $\GrSet$ with respect to an equivalence relation defined later (Definition \ref{DefC}).

+In order to make this construction work well, we use a formalism of 2-categories.
 We add a class of 2-cells to $\GrSet$, so as to make it into a 2-category $\Sbb$.
 With this view, from now on we regard an object in $\GrSet$ as a 0-cell in $\Sbb$, and a morphism in $\GrSet$ as a 1-cell in $\Sbb$.

 \begin{dfn} Let $\althh,\althhp\co\xg\to\yh$ be any pair of 1-cells.
 A 2-cell $\ep\co\althh\tc\althhp$ is a map

 satisfying \begin{itemize} \item[{\rm (i)}] $\al\ppr(x)=\ep_x\ax $, \item[{\rm (ii)}] $\ep_{gx}\thh_x(g)\ep_x\iv=\thh\ppr_x(g)$ \end{itemize} for any $x\in X$ and $g\in G$.